 Sec.
-24. (Effective from passage) (a) There is established a task force to conduct a review of the habeas corpus procedures utilized by the federal government and other states and, after conducting such review, make recommendations to the General Assembly, that include, but are not limited to, best practices that could be implemented in this state to: (1) Ensure a timely review and adjudication of habeas corpus claims; (2) establish standards for the presentation of repeated habeas corpus claims associated with the same incident; (3) prioritize credible habeas corpus claims and limit the filing of repetitive or meritless habeas corpus claims; and (4) provide balance between providing public counsel in habeas corpus claims and the cost of litigating repetitive or meritless claims.
+24. (Effective from passage) The Connecticut Sentencing Commission established pursuant to section 54-300 of the general statutes shall conduct a review of the habeas corpus procedures utilized by the federal government and the states of Rhode Island, New Hampshire, Massachusetts, New York, Pennsylvania, New Jersey, Delaware, Maryland, Virginia, North Carolina, South Carolina and Georgia and, after conducting such review, make recommendations to the General Assembly as to best practices that could be implemented in this state to: (1) Ensure a timely review and adjudication of habeas corpus claims; (2) establish standards for the presentation of repeated habeas corpus claims associated with the same incident; (3) prioritize credible habeas corpus claims and limit the filing of repetitive or meritless habeas corpus claims; and (4) provide balance between providing public counsel in habeas corpus claims and the cost of litigating repetitive or meritless claims.
+Not later than January 15, 2026, the executive director of the Connecticut Sentencing Commission shall report on the results of such review, in accordance with the provisions of section 11-4a of the general statutes, to the joint standing committee of the General Assembly having cognizance of matters relating to the